 Step 2: Loading Airbyte asset definitions into Dagster#

-The easiest way to get started using Airbyte with Dagster is to have Dagster automatically generate asset defintions from your Airbyte project.
-This can be done in one of two ways:
+The easiest way to get started using Airbyte with Dagster is to have Dagster automatically generate asset definitions from your Airbyte project.
+Dagster can load asset definitions from an Airbyte instance via API at initialization time.

 Loading Airbyte asset definitions from an Airbyte instance#